Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 • Making hot sauce – Get creative with other spices and flavors in a homemade sauce.

 I hope this article helped you learn how to dry jalapeños at home.
-If you have any suggestions or ideas, feel free to reach out.
+If you have any suggestions or ideas, feel free to leave a comment.

 Calvin Thumbnail